Orange Thyme Tahini Dressing

 This Orange Thyme Tahini Dressing is a creamy, nutty, and oil-free dressing with a delicious fruity flavour.
 Healthy, lower calorie than oil-based dressings and more nutritious.
-Its sesame flavour goes fantastic with my Sweet Potato Grape Salad, but it’ll happily grace any salad that would go with these flavours and is the perfect finish for Falafel wraps.
+Its sesame flavour makes my Sweet Potato Grape Salad even more exciting to eat, but it’ll happily grace any salad that would go with these flavours and is the perfect finish for Falafel wraps.

 Versatile

-You can of course use this on all sorts of salads, from some quick rocket on the side, elevated to deliciousness by the nutty sesame flavour and gentle sweetness to rather elaborate creations like the Sweet Potato Grape Salad I used this for in a previous post, all the way to Falafel Wraps (recipe coming up soon).
+You can of course use this on all sorts of salads, from some quick rocket on the side, elevated to deliciousness by the nutty sesame flavour and gentle sweetness to rather elaborate creations like the Sweet Potato Grape Salad I used this for in a previous post, all the way to Vegan Falafel Wraps.

 The Ingredients

-Let’s start with the main actor, Tahini.
-Since this is the flavour base of the whole dressing and with that will influence your dish rather dramatically: Whatever you do, please don’t use the classic supermarket version of Tahini here, which you will recognise by the firm and hard to scoop paste in a jar topped with a thick layer of oil.
-I found they are at best just hard to work with, worst case add a horrible, bitter note to your dressing.
+Whatever you do, please don’t use the classic supermarket version of Tahini here, which you will recognise by the firm and hard to scoop paste in a jar topped with a thick layer of oil.
+I found they are at best just hard to work with, worst case add a horrible, bitter note to your recipes.

 The Process

-This makes about 4 portions, though I often make double, to have dressing in the fridge for the week.
+This makes about 6 portions, though I often make double, to have dressing in the fridge for the week.
+It keeps for at least a week in a lidded jar in the fridge, probably longer.

 Now I’d love to hear from you in the comments!